-- Scrap/waste/damaged goods: No duties are paid on most scrapped product.
+- Scrap/waste/damaged goods: No duties are paid on a majority of any discarded product.
 If the FTZ user has paid for the scrap, duty is assessed against the lower scrap value.

-- Consumed merchandise: Merchandise consumed in processing in the FTZ is generally not subject to Customs duties.
+- Consumed merchandise: Merchandise consumed during processing in the FTZ is generally not subject to Customs duties.

 - Inverted tariff: In situations where zone manufacturing results in a finished product that has a lower duty rate than the rates on foreign inputs (inverted tariff), the finished products may be entered at the duly rate that applies to its condition as it leaves the zone – subject to public interest considerations.